raspberrypilearning/comic-character/en/step_3.md

 **Debug step:**
 + Check that you have used `<option>` elements inside your `<select>` elements.
-+ Ensure that you have placed the entire div with the attribute `id="ability-input"` below the div element with the attribute `id="name-input"`.
-This is to ensure your form is being created in the right order.
++ Ensure your form fields are being created in the right order: place the entire div with the attribute `id="ability-input"` below the `<div>` element with the attribute `id="name-input"`.

 ### Design the Superhero appearance section